UNC-Libraries/SCTS-Documentation/Style Guide.md

 Most of the time we will use creator-generated folder lists and we will keep the original order of folders, which often are in chronological or alphabetical order.
 Ideally the creator will supply us with a typed version of the folder list, but even then there are some general rules to follow with regard to punctuation and capitalization in folder titles.
 See below for more about [Commas and Other Punctuation](#commas-and-other-punctuation) and [Capitalization](#capitalization) throughout the finding aid.

+## Creator-generated folder titles
-**Creator-generated folder titles:** We privilege creator-generated folder titles.
+We privilege creator-generated folder titles.
 Add a processing note just before the folder list begins when you are using folder titles as received:

 - :smiley: _Note that original file folder titles have, for the most part, been retained._